 - Convergent odds movements between sharp bookmakers

-- Odds changes fast in response to news and market changes
+- Odds change quickly in response to news and the rest of the market

 - Profit based on high turnover and low margin